 While it is preferable for students to visit the Fenton History Center, time and budget constraints do not always allow classes to visit in person.
 The Moving Museum brings the Fenton’s Educational Programming into the classroom.
 Any of our programs can be part of the Moving Museum.

-We are open to ideas for moving our programs online.
-If you are looking for virtual tours, please contact us.
+We are open to ideas for new programing and moving our existing programs online.
+If you are looking for history related school programs you don’t see on our list, virtual or in-person, please contact us.

 LOCAL LORE COMES ALIVE

 Meets NYS Social Studies curriculum requirements for local history in the Fourth Grade Standards 1, 3, 4

 Concepts/themes – change, culture, places and regions, environment and society, identity, citizenship and civic life, human systems

 1 & 1 1/2 hour sessions over a two week period

 *Tours scheduled in December will include tours of the house with our holiday exhibit.